lost-egg/lost-egg.github.io/combat.md

 The turn you complete the gambit, and at the start of each turn you have control rounds remaining, you can choose one **maneuver** to use:

 * *Restrain/Drag:* This maneuver costs 2 control rounds to use.
 The target can't take any non-Reflexive actions on their next turn.
-You can immediately make a Movement action as a Reflexive action.
+You can immediately use any Movement action, which you use as a Reflexive action instead of its normal type.
 If you do, you take the target along with you.

 * *Savage:* Choose one: Make an unarmed withering attack against the target, their Defense is 0 against the attack, and the attack roll automatically succeeds; or, make an unarmed decisive attack against the target, and the attack roll automatically succeeds.